Skip to main content

 Alexis Clark received her Ph.D. in Art History and Visual Studies from Duke University in 2014.
 Since then, she has taught as lecturer or postdoctoral fellow at the University of Southern California, University of California, Riverside, and Washington University in St. Louis.

 Dr. Clark’s research concentrates on the global historiography and museology of nineteenth- and twentieth-century art with a focus on impressionism.
-Dr. Clark’s research promotes the global study of impressionism by raising questions often related to language: style, translation (and silent translators), the circulation of art writing in relation to intellectual property and international copyright laws, the making and unmaking of art-historical categories, and the limits of language to communicate the experience of art.
+In her peer-reviewed articles in the Archives of American Art Journal, Burlington Magazine, Museum History Journal, and Oxford Art Journal, she has raised questions related to art and language: style, translation and silent translators, the publication and circulation of art writing in relation to international copyright laws, the defining and redefining of art-historical categories, and the limits of language to communicate the experience of art.

-At NCSU, she is Teaching Assistant Professor in the History of Art.
+At NCSU, she is Assistant Teaching Professor in the History of Art.
 She teaches a range of courses with an emphasis on global modern and contemporary art.
 Dr. Clark especially enjoys engaging undergraduate students in activities that put art-historical knowledge into practice.